ray-project/ray/doc/source/train/examples/aws-trainium/llama3.rst

 -----------------------

 The ``llama3.1_8B_finetune_ray_ptl_neuron`` directory in the AWS Neuron samples repository simplifies the Ray configuration.
-KubeRay provides a manifest that you can easily apply to the cluster to set up the head and worker pods.
+KubeRay provides a manifest that you can apply to the cluster to set up the head and worker pods.

 Run the following command to set up the Ray cluster: